Buying or selling a home? Marital or family problems? Writing a will?

 The South Carolina Bar knows it can be hard to find the right kind of lawyer to help you with your legal matters.
 That's why we have prepared this brief, but informative fact sheet to help you with your search.

-A flip through the phone book will reveal a number of attorneys willing to assist you.
+A quick Google search will reveal a number of attorneys willing to assist you.
 The question is, which one will be right for you?
 Well, a good place to start is to ask yourself . . .

 After you've asked yourself those questions, it's a good time to start looking for referrals.
 Ask your relatives and friends for the names of lawyers they recommend.